Tarek And Christina El Moussa: How Is ‘Flip Or Flop’ Couple Coping With Their Divorce?

-Tarek and Christina El Moussa are parting ways after 7 years of marriage and 2 children.
+Tarek and Christina El Moussa are parting ways after seven years of marriage and two children.

 As new episodes of their HGTV house-flipping series, Flip or Flop, continue to air, the couple is months into their separation and preparing for divorce.
 However, when it comes to coping with the split, Tarek and Christina El Moussa are reportedly handling things in much different ways.

-While Christina El Moussa is said to be struggling to keeping things together after their May 2016 breakup, Tarek El Moussa is allegedly enjoying his new life as a single man.
+While Christina El Moussa is said to be struggling to keep things together after their May 2016 breakup, Tarek El Moussa is allegedly enjoying his new life as a single man.

 “[Christina El Moussa] is overwhelmed by life without her husband and is working hard to keep it all together after their split,” an insider told Hollywood Life on January 19.
 “Tarek [El Moussa] moved out of the massive home they shared together several months ago.
 Since then Christina has been leaning on a small team of nannies who help her with their two small kids as she juggles business obligations and managing the household.”